MosheLevy20/BlackHoleRayTracer/README.md

 Calculating the Christoffel symbols from the metric is done via the equation from the theory section, using the python SymPy library.
 The Christoffel symbols are then written to a C++ file (chrisC.cpp), where they can be accessed for the time integration.

 ## Ray Initialization (testGR.cpp)
 As described in the theory section, a light ray is sent out of the camera at a slightly different angle for each pixel.
-To acheive this a ray object is created which has a 4-position and 4-momentum.
+To acheive this, a ray object is created which has a 4-position and 4-momentum.
 The postions are all initialized to the same point, but the momenta vary depending on the pixel in order to send them in the right direction.

 ## C++ with OpenMPI for Time Integration (testGR.cpp)
 For each ray the class method ```Ray::geodesic()``` (which uses the euler method to integrate the geodesic equation) is repeatedly called until the ray either hits the accretion disk, hits the black hole, or goes far enough away from the black hole that we can confidently say it is never coming back.
-If a ray hits the accretion disk, we color the corresponding pixel red (with brightness varying as $1/r$ for visualization purposes) To speed up this process we use OpenMPI to calculate the paths of many rays in parallel, this can be done since the rays don't interact with each other.
+If a ray hits the accretion disk, the corresponding pixel color is colored red (with brightness varying as $1/r$ for visualization purposes) To speed up this process OpenMPI is used to calculate the paths of many rays in parallel, this can be done since the rays don't interact with each other.
 The file reconstructParallel.py creates the final image from the raw output.

 # Results
 Below is the final result!